 Persuasive: An autocratic style in which the manager spends time working with employees to convince them of the benefits of the decision that has been made.

 When is leadership development or leadership training useful?

 Leadership development can help you recognize and respect your leadership style while remaining flexible enough to adopt certain traits from other styles depending on circumstances.
-Although successful leaders tend to have a trademark style, they know how to adjust to different situations by applying characteristics of other styles seamlessly.
-What you want to keep in mind is the difference between this behavior and completely adopting a style that does not fit your personality and core values.
+Successful leaders tend to have a trademark style and adjust to different situations by applying characteristics of other styles seamlessly.
+Just remember to keep in mind the difference between this behavior and completely adopting a style that does not fit your personality and values.

 Take the leadership quiz as well to complement the results of this one!

 Once you take the leadership quiz, you might want to consider the following: